What is the Keirsey ESTP “Promoter” Personality Type?

 When a Promoter is present, the lights come on, the music plays, and the games begin.

-Clever and full of fun, Promoters live with a theatrical flourish, which makes even the most routine events seem exciting.
-Not that they waste much time on regular occasions.
+Clever and full of fun, Promoters live with a theatrical flourish that makes even the most routine events seem exciting—not that they waste much time on regular occasions.

 In work and play, Promoters demand new activities and new challenges.